 Prerequisite: STA347.
 NOTE: This prerequisite will be strictly enforced for undergraduate students: undergraduate students without STA347 will not be permitted to remain in STA447 except in very special circumstances.
 (It does not suffice to simply have taken some other advanced statistics courses.)
 For graduate students, it suffices to have taken a course equivalent to STA347 at another university; if you are unsure about the equivalence then please ask me.

 Note: On the midterm and exam, BRING YOUR STUDENT CARD, and DO NOT SIT NEXT TO ANYONE THAT YOU KNOW, and NO AIDS ALLOWED (not even calculators).
 See also the various student services and academic resources available.

-Readings: There is no required textbook.
-The instructor will post his point-form lecture notes on this course web page.
+Supplementary Readings: There is no required textbook.
+The instructor will post his rough lecture notes on this course web page after each lecture.
 In addition, the following books (among others) may be useful for further reading:

 Regrading policy: Regrading requests should only be made for genuine grading errors, and should be initiated by writing or typing a complete explanation of your concern (together with your full name, student number, e-mail address, and telephone number) on a separate piece of paper, and giving this together with your original unaltered homework/test paper to the instructor within one week of when the graded homework or test was first available.
 Warning: your mark may end up going down rather than up.
-(Note: for final exams, a different Faculty-wide process is followed.)
+(Note: for final exams, a different Faculty-wide process should be followed instead.)